-Join Duane Nickull for an in-depth discussion in this video An overview of NoSQL and graphic databases, part of Up and Running with Neo4j.
+Join Duane Nickull for an in-depth discussion in this video An overview of NoSQL and graphic databases, part of Learning Neo4j.

 The first chapter is about getting started and understanding what a graph database is.
 We're going to go through and look at what a graph database is, the competitive landscape, and why we chose Neo4j to illustrate.
 And then we're going to look at the idea of NoSQL and other graph databases, and look at the evolution.
 A graph database is simply a database that has graphs stored as the internal structure.
 Graphs themselves are made up of nodes and relationships.